Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Why Did Japan Enact JESTA?

-Reviving Post-Pandemic Travel COVID-19 brought the travel sector to a halt, and like most countries, Japan had to rethink border security.
-As travel revives and Japan resuscitates its tourism economy, JESTA offers a better, safer return to international travel—without compromising on security.
+Reviving Post-Pandemic Travel: COVID-19 brought the travel sector to a halt, and, like most countries, Japan had to rethink its border security.
+As travel revives and Japan resuscitates its tourism economy, JESTA offers a better, safer return to international travel, without compromising on security.
 Less Stress, Better Safety JESTA is less about quickness—it.s about smartness.
-By preloading passenger data, Japan can provide earlier risk assessment, with only low-risk travelers making it to the immigration counter.
+By preloading passenger data, Japan can provide earlier risk assessments, with only low-risk travellers reaching the immigration counter.

 Keeping Up with International Trends..
 While the rest of the world automates entry procedures, Japan is finally catching up with the club of nations that are concerned with both convenience and control.
 JESTA is a newer, more technology-based border process for the post-pandemic era.